 - to carry out any other lawful activity which furthers TRAC’s aims.

 (i) The planning, organisation, and management of local conferences shall be the responsibility of the Local Organising Committee, under the guidance of the Standing Committee and in line with TRAC’s aims.
 Members of the LOCAL ORGANISING COMMITTEE are also responsible for collaborating with the TRAC Standing Committee in the subsequent publication of materials presented at the annual conference.

 (ii) The Local Organising Committee shall consist of no fewer than three persons serving in a voluntary capacity, one of whom must also serve on the Standing Committee for a two-year term, as the Current TRAC Member in the first year and as the Previous TRAC Member in the second year.
 In the event of a conference venue being selected more than one year before the conference date, a representative shall serve on the Standing Committee for a three-year term, as the Future TRAC Member in the first year, Current TRAC Member in the second year, and Previous TRAC Member in the third year.
 This person shall be appointed to the Standing Committee at the general meeting in which the conference venue has been selected.

 (iii) The Local Organising Committee may take any legal organisational structure deemed appropriate by the Local Organising Committee members, so long as it consists of at least three persons and one member serves on the Standing Committee in the Current TRAC Member/Previous TRAC Member role.
-The committee may appoint any number of additional persons to serve in any capacity required for the successful completion of the local conference and its Proceedings publication.
+The committee may appoint any number of additional persons to serve in any capacity required for the successful completion of the local conference and any subsequent publication.